1982 Spanish general election

-A general election was held in Spain on Thursday, 28 October 1982, to elect the members of the 2nd Cortes Generales under the Spanish Constitution of 1978.
+A general election was held in Spain on 28 October 1982 to elect the members of the 2nd Cortes Generales under the Spanish Constitution of 1978.
 All 350 seats in the Congress of Deputies were up for election, as well as 208 of 254 seats in the Senate.

-The election was called several months ahead of schedule by then Prime Minister Leopoldo Calvo-Sotelo, amid poor polling ratings and severe infighting within the ruling Union of the Democratic Centre (UCD) party, which had seen the splits of former prime minister Adolfo Suárez's Democratic and Social Centre (CDS), Óscar Alzaga's People's Democratic Party (PDP), and the Democratic Action Party (PAD) of former justice minister Francisco Fernández Ordóñez.
+The election was called several months ahead of schedule by Prime Minister Leopoldo Calvo-Sotelo, amid poor polling ratings and severe infighting within the ruling Union of the Democratic Centre (UCD) party, which had seen the splits of former prime minister Adolfo Suárez's Democratic and Social Centre (CDS), Óscar Alzaga's People's Democratic Party (PDP), and the Democratic Action Party (PAD) of former justice minister Francisco Fernández Ordóñez.
 Government instability, the effects of an economic downturn resulting from the 1979 oil crisis and spiralling violence from terrorist attacks had characterized the legislative term.
 Suárez himself had resigned as prime minister in January 1981, two coup attempts were thwarted—one during Calvo-Sotelo's investiture on 23 February 1981, and another one on election eve—and the administrative set up of the so-called "state of autonomies" saw the UCD becoming increasingly isolated, particularly following its failure in opposing Andalusia's bid to attain autonomy through the "fast-track" route envisaged in the Constitution.
 A toxic oil syndrome outbreak in 1981, whose origin was traced to the illegal marketing of contaminated rapeseed oil, further undermined the UCD's position.
 Calvo-Sotelo himself had chosen not to seek re-election, being replaced as party nominee by the president of the Congress of Deputies, Landelino Lavilla.

 The opposition Spanish Socialist Workers' Party (PSOE) led by Felipe González was able to present itself as a viable government alternative in the years going into the election, having renounced Marxism as an ideology in a party congress held in 1979, and achieving a political stunt through the tabling of a motion of no confidence in May 1980 that allowed González to broadcast his political programme live.
 The People's Alliance (AP) of former Francoist minister Manuel Fraga pursued a "natural majority" strategy, aimed at uniting the Spanish right-of-centre electorate around his party by taking advantage of the UCD decline.
 Meanwhile, the Communist Party of Spain (PCE) under Santiago Carrillo underwent an internal crisis over both ideological and personal reasons that led to the expulsion of a number of relevant members.